Artemeey/bench-runtime-windows-vs-wsl/README.md

 ## Run tests

-Test results are written to `results/results.csv` and `results.txt`.
+Test results are written to `results/results.csv` and `results/results.txt`.

 Files are not cleared automatically, so you can run tests multiple times and accumulate statistics for further analysis.